5 most haunted places in Austin, Texas

 For more ghosts (and true ghost stories) around Austin, read my book, The Ghosts of Austin, Texas.

-In addition, you’ll discover haunted sites around Austin, including Columbus, Texas.
-I describe its strange history and many ghosts as something like a “theme park for ghost hunters.”
+(I describe Columbus’ strange history and many ghosts as something like a “theme park for ghost hunters.”)

 is there anything at the oasis on lake travis?my wife kinda has a gift.we ate there on july,6 2009.she said she saw a figure with blue orbs around it looking at us as we were taking pics leaving at around 10 or 10:30 pm.if you are looking at the front it was in the second story doorlike windows.just curious.please-mail back.thanks